Relating the modular Hamiltonian to two-point functions: Introduction

 Let us also mention a technical point: while (smeared) fermion fields are bounded operators, bosonic fields are unbounded even after smearing.
 To obtain a von Neumann algebra of bounded operators and apply the tools of Tomita--Takesaki theory, one thus has to consider exponentiated fields, the Weyl operators $W(f)$ which satisfy the product rule

 for a symplectic form $\sigma$.
 In a Fock representation, these are obtained as $\mathe^{\mathi \phi(f)}$ where $\phi$ is the representation of the usual scalar field, and the product rule substitutes for the canonical commutation relations.
 If $f$ is real (and $\phi$ a Hermitean field), they are unitary operators and thus bounded, but if $f$ is permitted to be complex even the Weyl operators are unbounded.
-We thus have to restrict to a real Hilbert space, but since for a complex bosonic field we can take the real (Hermitean) and imaginary (anti-Hermitean) parts to be independent real fields, this is fortunately no real restriction.
+We thus have to restrict to real $f$ and Hermitean $\phi$, but since we can decompose a complex bosonic field (or a complex $f$) into two independent real parts, this is fortunately no restriction.

 In this work, we consider a free scalar field theory in a general curved spacetime.
 We work with the formulation in terms of initial-value data on a Cauchy surface $\Sigma$, and the von Neumann algebra that we consider is generated by Weyl operators $W(f)$ with $f$ restricted to some region $R \subset \Sigma$.
 For free theories, everything descends to the one-particle Hilbert space $\mathcal{H}$ and the subspace $\mathcal{L}$ corresponding to initial-value data supported in $R$.
 We show how one can relate the abstract expression for the modular Hamiltonian $\ln \Delta$ in terms of the projector $P$ on the standard subspace $\mathcal{L}$ elaborated in detail in Refs.~\cite{rieffelvandaele1977,ciollilongoruzzi2019,bostelmanncadamurodelvecchio2022,longo2022,bostelmanncadamurominz2023}, namely~\eqref{eq:lndelta_arcoth}